ebmgt/Wage_ratio/files/HealthCare.md

 Shanafelt left the Mayo Clinic in 2017 and Noseworthy retired in 2018.

-### St Jude data interventions in a much smaller clinical setting
+### St Jude data interventions without measurement in a much smaller clinical setting
 #### CEO change and structured monthly soliciting, prioritizing, and responses to issues submitted by employees within a small, single hospital
 St Jude appointed a new CEO, James Downing, in 2014.
 In 2015, the [2016-2015 strategic](https://www.stjude.org/content/dam/en_US/shared/www/about-st-jude/st-jude-strategic-plan-2015-external.pdf) plan noted:
 > The CEO will initiate monthly town hall meetings to solicit input on key institutional efforts and issues.
 This new program will incorporate a page on the St. Jude intranet for employees to submit questions, rank the priority of the questions and see what questions will be discussed at upcoming town hall meetings.